Model theory of $\mathrm{C}^*$-algebras: Strongly self-absorbing algebras

 \begin{remark} Theorem~\ref{T1} and Theorem~\ref{T.ec} imply the existence of e.c.\ AF algebras.
 By Elliott's classification result for AF algebras (\cite{Ell:On}, see also \cite{Ror:Classification}) the category of AF algebras is equivalent to the category of dimension groups.
 The relation between e.c.\ objects in these two categories was studied in \cite{Scow:Some} and \cite{scowcroft2012existentially}. \end{remark}

-\subsection{Strongly self-absorbing algebras}
+\section{Strongly self-absorbing algebras}

 A model is \emph{atomic} if it is isomorphic to an elementary submodel of every model of its theory.
 Every strongly self-absorbing \cstar-algebra is an atomic model of its theory (see \cite[Proposition~2.15]{FaHaRoTi:Relative}).
 An atomic model is always e.c.\ for the class of models of its theory, and so every strongly self-absorbing \cstar-algebra is e.c.\ for the class of models of its theory.
-The question of whether a given strongly self-absorbing algebra $D$ is e.c.\ for the class of C*-algebras satisfying the same universal theory as D is equivalent to well-known problems.
+Some instances of the question of the determination of the universal theory of a strongly self-absorbing algebra D are equivalent to well-known problems (see below).
 Recall that $\ThA(D)$ is the set of all universal sentences in the theory of $D$ and that a separable \cstar-algebra $A$ embeds into the ultrapower $D^{\cU}$ if and only if $A\models\ThA(D)$ ($\cU$ stands for a nonprincipal ultrafilter on~$\bbN$; see the first line of the proof of Lemma~\ref{L.MF.1}).
 As being $D^{\cU}$-embeddable is separably universally axiomatizable (\S\ref{S.MF}) the existence of an e.c.\ $D^{\cU}$-embeddable algebra is a consequence of Theorem~\ref{T.ec}.
-Hence when $D$ is $\cO_2$, this is the Kirchberg embedding problem and when $D$ is $Q$, this is the quasidiagonality question.
+When $D$ is $\cO_2$, the question of whether the universal theory of $\cO_2$ is the same as that of all \cstar-algebras is equivalent to the Kirchberg embedding problem.
+The question of whether the universal theory of $Q$ is the same as the theory of stably finite \cstar algebras is the quasidiagonality question.
 The case when $D$ is $\cZ$ is also interesting.

 The analogue of Proposition~\ref{P.ssa-ec} below (with the analogous proof) was proved for the hyperfinite II$_1$ factor in \cite[Lemma~2.1]{FaGoHaSh:Existentially} and \eqref{I.ssa.3} was proved in \cite{goldbring2014kirchberg}.